Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Conclusion

 Future research will investigate the implementation of the convex AC OPF such as \cite{Gan2014} which incorporates active, reactive generation limits and power losses.
-That will study how individual violation rates change with the dynamic power flow conditions such as line congestion and heavy loading.
-Another important area is to implement this approach in the transmission network operation and planning (e.g. \cite{Zhang2017}, \cite{Dvorkin2020a}) which can shift the paradigm in the risk and reliability management especially under extreme weather and create greater value by saving million-scale reserve procurement costs for system operators.
+This research will study how individual violation rates change with power flow conditions such as line congestion and heavy loading.
+Another important area is to implement this approach in the transmission network operation and planning (e.g. \cite{Zhang2017}, \cite{Dvorkin2020a}) which can shift the paradigm in risk and reliability management especially under extreme weather and create greater value by saving million-scale reserve procurement costs.

+\begin{IEEEbiography}[{ }] {Yifu Ding} (Student Member, IEEE) received the B.Eng. degree in electrical and electronics engineering from the University of Edinburgh, UK in 2016 and the M.Sc. degree in sustainable energy futures from Imperial College London in 2017.
+She is currently pursuing a D.Phil. degree in engineering science with the Energy and Power Group, Department of Engineering Science, University of Oxford.
+Her research interests include machine learning applications, data-driven optimization and control for uncertainty management in power systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Thomas Morstyn} (Member, IEEE) received the BEng (Hon.) degree from the University of Melbourne in 2011, and the Ph.D. degree from the University of New South Wales in 2016, both in electrical engineering.
+He is a Lecturer of Power Electronics and Smart Grids with the School of Engineering, University of Edinburgh.
+His research interests include multi-agent control and market design for integrating distributed energy resources into power system operations. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Malcolm McCulloch} (Senior Member, IEEE) received the B.Sc.
+(Eng.) and Ph.D. degrees in electrical engineering from the University of the Witwatersrand, Johannesburg, South Africa, in 1986 and 1990, respectively.
+In 1993, he joined the University of Oxford, Oxford, U.K., to head up the Energy and Power Group, where he is currently an Associate Professor with the Department of Engineering Science.
+His work addresses transforming existing power networks, designing new power networks for the developing world, developing new technology for electric vehicles, and developing approaches to integrated mobility. \end{IEEEbiography}